-It’s that time of year again!
-Once again, we’ve pulled together a brand new list of direct mail stats to show why direct mail is still the best medium for cutting through the clutter and getting your marketing message directly in the hands of your customers.
+Here is a list of direct mail stats that show why direct mail is still the best medium for cutting through the clutter and getting your marketing message directly in the hands of your customers.

 Direct Mail Still Gets the Best Response

 - Direct mail household response rate is 5.1% (compared to .6% email, .6% paid search, .2% online display, .4% social media).
 This is the highest response rate the DMA has ever reported, since coming out with the Response Rate Report in 2003.
 (Source: DMA)

 - Direct mail median household return on investment is 29% (compared to 124% email, 23% paid search, 16% online display, 30% social media).
 (Source: DMA)

 - At 6.6%, oversized envelopes have the greatest household response rates over other mediums (followed by postcards at 5.7% and letter-sized envelopes at 4.3%).
 (Source: DMA)

 - At 37%, oversized envelopes have the greatest household return on investment over other mediums (followed by postcards and letter-sized envelopes at 29%).
 (Source: DMA)

 - The response rate for direct mail among people aged 18-21 years old is 12.4%.
 (Source: DMA)